revou-fsse-5/milestone-1-teduhadhi/README.md

 ### Steps
 <!-- <div style="font-size:15px"> -->

-1. Make the general concept of how the layout is going to look like.
+1. Make a sketch of how the layout is going to look like.

     <img src="./src/readme/layout.jpg" alt="layout" width="400px"/>